 Moreover, the Justice 40 Initiative uses census tract data to illustrate disadvantaged communities to provide better assistance.
-This federal project developed categories of burdens with indicators that highlight underprivileged populations and communities based on the following: climate change, energy, health, housing, legacy pollution, transportation, water and wastewater, and workforce development.
-Figure 21 shows the Justice 40 data results mapped by the HUD-identified MID Areas.
+This federal project developed categories of burdens with indicators that highlight disadvantaged populations and communities based on the following: climate change, energy, health, housing, legacy pollution, transportation, water and wastewater, and workforce development.
+Figure 24 shows the Justice 40 data results mapped by the HUD-identified MID Areas.
 All census tracts in the HUD-identified MID Areas meet at least one (1) category, with hundred sixty (160) census tracts having populations that fall under at least three (3) categories that meet the disadvantaged thresholds.
+Table 7 summarizes the Justice 40 Category frequency by Municipality.